 6.8 The Development Tour entry fee is £25 per Event.
 Challenge Tour entry is £50 per Event.
 Entries must be made online prior to 1400 the Friday preceding the weekend’s Events.
 There is no entry fee for the World Youth Championship.

-- The finalists of the 2018 World Youth Championship receive a one-year invitation to the 2019 Grand Slam of Darts subject to the entry criteria as stated in rule 3.1 of this document.
+- The finalists of the 2021 World Youth Championship will be included on the 2022 Grand Slam of Darts qualification criteria list subject to the entry criteria as stated in rule 3.1 of this document.

 NOTE: in the event that any of the players who achieve the above qualify otherwise for a Q School place or reject their invitations, places will not be offered further down the Challenge and Development Tour Orders of Merit.